Al-Gazuli

 A Manuscript Still in Use

-The ongoing use of the Dala’il al-hayrat up to the present day, as well as the production of numerous copies of the prayer book in existence, are a testimony to the great popularity of the codex.
+The ongoing use of the Dala’il al-hayrat up to the present day, as well as the production of numerous copies of the prayer book in existence, are a testimony to the great popularity of the work.
 Virtually every library in the Orient and in Europe own one or more versions of this work.
 Many affluent Muslims have had splendiferous copies of the manuscript manufactured.
 One of the most beautiful of these is the codex in Vienna, which was presumably owned by a tribal leader in Gambia or Mauritania.
 The completely preserved prayer book contains an Arabic text which is written in a late western developed Magribi writing.
 The calligraphy is truly appealing not only due to its exacting style in the written characters but also because of the use of colored inks; black, gold, red, green, and blue.
 Every title block on the text pages are bordered with gold and blue bars.
 In addition, there are numerous ornamented pages decorated with geometric and floral shapes, artful accents in arabesque entwined in a variety of colors.
 The subtle characteristic style of the writing and decoration in the prayer book indicates a skilled artist who has succeeded in creating one of the most beautiful examples of North African book art.

 Codicology